adkelley/javascript-to-purescript/tut05/README.md

 ## PureScript code organization

-Each of the examples below show the FP example in JavaScript, followed by its PureScript equivalent.
+Each of the examples below shows the FP example in JavaScript, followed by its PureScript ported equivalent.
 In my [Github repository](https://github.com/adkelley/javascript-to-purescript/tree/master/tut05), you will find each code snippet in a separate PureScript file; importing ExampleX.purs and calling it from `Main.purs`.
 All my utility functions, including `chain` and `fromNullable`, and their corresponding FFI are in the `Data` folder.
 It is worth noting that I refactored `chain` from the [previous tutorial][Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut05) to point-free style.
 So if you're interested in tacit programming then have a look at `chain` and read the discussion on point-free style in `Example 1` below.
 Finally, Example 5 requires reading a JSON file, so I have created `example.json` and put it in the folder `./src/resources`.

 A few of the examples simulate receiving JSON objects and values over the wire.
 If I were doing this in production, I would likely use [purescript-argonaut](https://github.com/purescript-contrib/purescript-argonaut-core/blob/master/README.md) to parse the JSON and transform the objects and values into a PureScript Record and basic types respectively.
 But I want to keep it simple, so I decided to access the JavaScript objects and their name/value pairs using the FFI.
 Furthermore, I typically treat them as `Foreign` types until I print them to the console.